-When you run the GFXBench 3.0 benchmark, it uploads the results along with some basic information about your device to an online database.
+en you run the GFXch 3.0 benchmark, it uploads the results along with some basic information about your device to an online database.
 And when someone does that on unannounced, in-development hardware, we sometimes get an early peak at its specs.

 The other specs are just as interesting.
-There’s the usual array of sensors and a 15 megapixel camera, but the star of the show is the system-on-chip (SoC). th a quad-core CPU running at over 2.4 GHz, Adreno 420 graphics, and 3 GB of RAM, this is almost certainly the upcoming Qualcomm Snapdragon 805.
+There’s the usual array of sensors a 15 megapixel camera, but the star of the show is the system-on-chip (SoC). th a quad-core C running at over 2.4 GHz, Adreno 420 graphics, 3 GB of RAM, this is almost certainly the upcoming Qualcomm Snapdragon 805.

-What of the benchmark results themselves?
-Well, they’re all over the place.
+at of the benchmark results themselves? ll, they’re all over the place.
 Some are missing, others are much lower than the current crop of high-end phones.
 That’s not uncommon behavior for hardware that is still months from release (we’re told the first Snapdragon 805 devices will probably hit the market late this summer).

 I can’t help but be a little disappointed to see Samsung (or anyone, really) working on a device with a 5.2-inch, 2560 x 1440 display. th a pixel density of 564 I, a display like that is spending a whole lot of graphics horsepower battery to display additional pixels that are so small it’s academic; a lower resolution would still be so sharp you couldn’t see the pixels.
 That sort of resolution is far more appropriate in a device with at least a 7-inch screen.